Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/implementation.md

 ### Variant bucketing

-Once a user is allocated, variant bucketing determines which variant the user should receive.
+After a user is allocated, variant bucketing determines which variant the user should receive.
 Variants are associated with values between 0 and 42949672, based on their weights.

 ```text
 floor(murmur3_x86_32("bucketing_salt/bucketing_value") / 100)